Taimanov Sicilian

 Winning percentages on both sides

-Key ideas in the Taimanov Sicilian
+Key Ideas in Taimanov Sicilian

 While many versions of the Sicilian Defense involve black playing …d7-d6 and subsequently developing the bishop on e7 or fianchettoing it on the kingside, the fundamental concept of the Taimanov Variation differs.
 In this variation, the key idea revolves around placing the dark-squared bishop outside of the central pawn chain.
 By starting with …e6 and delaying …d6, black aims to activate the bishop on more aggressive squares like c5 or b4.
 This approach allows black to proactively apply pressure on white’s counterplay.
 For instance, moves like f4 with the intention of launching a kingside attack would weaken the g1-c5 diagonal, which black can exploit with moves like …Bc5 and …Ng4.